friends-of-wp/wp-dev-cli/readme.md

 - **`wordpress:directory:export`** - This command exports the information for all plugins from the wordpress.org plugin directory into a CSV file.

+- **`wordpress:security:version`** - This command returns security information about the given WordPress version.
+If it is unsecure it will return the closest secure version.
+[More information](https://github.com/friends-of-wp/wp-dev-cli-ext-security).

 - **`plugin:boilerplate:create`** - This function creates a new plugin boilerplate with all needed dependency.
 Additional steps can easily be defined.
 [More information](https://github.com/friends-of-wp/wp-dev-cli-ext-boilerplate).